 June 27: Discovery of a sixth carcass, that of Clipper, off the Gaspé Peninsula.

 June 28: Necropsy of Comet in the town of Norway, Prince Edward Island.

 June 29: Report of an entangled right whale northeast of Miscou Island, New Brunswick.

 July 1: Necropsy of Clipper in Grand-Étang, Quebec.
 Preliminary results of the necropsy show that the mortality was caused by a collision.

 July 4: Report of two other entangled right whales.
 One, unidentified, was off Gaspésie, Quebec, while the other, EG#4423, was east of Miscou Island, New Brunswick.

 July 8: The government of Canada announced new mitigation measures to prevent entanglements and ship strikes.

 July 12: An intervention occurred on right whale EG4423 to free it from its fishing gear.
 It was a partial success.

 July 16: Right whales EG4423 and EG4440 are partially detangled after rescue attempts.

-Snapshot of the six right whales
+Snapshot of seven of the dead right whales